Unity, GDPR and Data Privacy – FAQ

 How does Unity treat COPPA under the GDPR?

 Unity does not combine data from COPPA apps with any other apps for targeting or insights purposes.

 What data does Unity Analytics collect?

 Unity Analytics collects gameplay and device information from players who play games made with Unity.
-The only Personally Identifiable Information (PII) collected is device ID and IP address.
+The only user-level personal data collected is device ID and IP address.
 The other data collected includes hardware specs, usage data, in-app purchase behavior, and custom event data (if applicable).

 What does the Unity Data Privacy Plug-in do?

 The Unity Data Privacy Plug-in generates a link inside your game that redirects the player to a webview where they can opt-out of data collection as well as delete existing data.
 It also allows players to view the relevant information that has been collected about them.

 How can I access and implement the Unity Data Privacy Plug-in?

 What versions of Unity does the Unity Data Privacy Plug-in support?

 The Unity Data Privacy Plug-in supports versions 4.7, 5.2, 5.6, 2017.1+, and 2018.1+.